sisidovski/web.dev/src/site/content/en/blog/using-conversion-measurement/index.md

 **Why isn't an origin trial token enough for the API to be available on a page?**
 Origin trial features shouldn't exceed a small percentage of global page loads, because they're ephemeral.
 Because of this, sites that have registered for origin trials typically need to selectively enable API usage for small portions of their users.
-But the Event Conversion Measurement API involves actions on different top-level pages—so it can be difficult to consistently divert a user into an experiment group across sites to avoid this usage limit.
+But the Attribution Reporting API involves actions on different top-level pages—so it can be difficult to consistently divert a user into an experiment group across sites to avoid this usage limit.
 To make this easier for developers, Chrome **automatically applies a diversion for this API**.
 This way, sites can use